The Child Foretold:

 You know there is going to be a counseling session between your enemies in which information will be exchanged.
 You know that you can successfully (and literally) “infiltrate” the enemy.
 In his position what would you have done?
 The conclusion is practically a no-brainer.

 Keep in mind that the information that Rowling always gave us in interviews was calibrated to not reveal anything that took place in the upcoming books.
 And it was sometimes deliberately oversimplified and misleading through being based on only what the characters knew at a given point in the series.
-(And sometimes she flat-out either lied, or changed her mind and did something else entirely.)
+(And sometimes she either flat-out either lied, or changed her mind and did something else entirely.)

 In Tom’s place wouldn’t you immediately tell Bellatrix that you are NOT to be disturbed, and reestablish contact with Harry’s mind?
 That monumental rage that Harry went into as soon as Dumbledore truthfully, but unwisely claimed to know how he was feeling, would have drawn him like a beacon.
 And his own fury probably contributed to it as well.